rwieruch/blog_robinwieruch_content/blog/react-router-nested-routes/index.md

 ---
 title: "Nested Routes with React Router 6"
 description: "How to: Nested Routes in React Router 6.
-A step by step example on Nested Routes with React Router, but also ..."
+A step by step example on Nested Routes with React Router ..."
 date: "2021-11-29T07:52:46+02:00"
 categories: ["React", "React Router"]
 keywords: ["react router nested routes", "react router 6"]